 Welcome to IFR Focus

-IFR Focus is a cross between a monthly blog and an in-depth article.
+IFR Focus is a cross between a blog and an in-depth article.
 Content-wise it’s serious IFR, delving into a specific IFR topic from a pilot’s perspective.
 Each installment of IFR Focus offers practical tips and techniques for getting the most utility out of your IFR flying.

 Do you turn onto the localizer if you’re about to blast through it but haven’t been cleared?
 If you’re gliding engine-out in IMC into a headwind, what speed should you fly?
 Why can lowering your personal minimums make you a safer pilot?
 These are the questions IFR Focus takes on.